 - Despite their name, air fryers don’t actually fry – instead, they work like small fan-forced ovens

-- Our experts review popular air fryers from brands such as Philips, Kmart, Aldi, Kogan and DeLonghi, We score them on aspects such as how well they cook chicken nuggets and roast pork, and how easy they are to use
+- Our experts review popular air fryers from brands such as Philips, Kmart, Aldi, Kogan and DeLonghi.
+We score them on aspects such as how well they cook chicken nuggets and roast pork, and how easy they are to use

 The air fryer has amassed a dedicated following since it came onto the scene promising more convenience and healthier cooking.
 Hailed as the better way to enjoy fried foods and streamline meal prep, air fryers are the appliance du jour.

 But do they deserve the hype?
 As with every appliance, air fryers have their pros and cons.

-What exactly is an air fryer?
+What is an air fryer?

 Although air-fried foods are better than deep-fried foods in that they use much less oil, it's no different from using oil to roast or grill in a conventional oven